 Compaq was founded by Rod Canion.
 Under his leadership, Compaq developed a reputation for high quality and high prices.
-Engineers said that Compaq’s computers were overdesigned: they were built more sturdily than necessary for average use and were therefore too expensive.
+Engineers said Compaq’s computers were overdesigned (built more sturdily than necessary for average use and therefore too expensive).

 Worried about Compaq’s high prices, some Compaq employees went on a secret mission, without telling Rod: they sneaked into a computer show, pretended they weren’t from Compaq, pretended they were starting a new computer company, and tried to buy computer parts from Compaq’s suppliers.
 Compaq’s suppliers offered them lower prices than the suppliers were offering Compaq — because Compaq had developed a reputation as an overly fussy company to do business with.

 The secret missionaries went back to Compaq and reported their findings to the board of directors, who were becoming upset at Compaq’s astronomically high prices; so in 1991 the board fired Rod and replaced him with a cost cutter, Eckhard Pfeiffer (from Germany).
 So Pfeiffer became the new CEO.
 He lowered Compaq’s prices, gave up the idea that Compaq should have super-high quality, and began selling through a greater variety of dealers and through mail-order.

 His low-price wide-distribution strategy worked well.
 More people bought Compaq computers.
 Sales zoomed, though Compaq’s “quality reputation” declined.
 To compete against a company called “Packard Bell” (which sold junky computers cheaply through department stores), Compaq imitated Packard Bell: Compaq lowered its prices and its service.

 In February 1995, Compaq started this nasty new service policy: